 We are retaining our Neutral recommendation on ArcelorMittal.
 The

-company swung to a profit in the second quarter, aided by its cost
+company swung to a profit in the third quarter, aided by its

-management initiatives.
-Revenues rose year over year on higher
+ongoing cost management initiatives.
+Revenues rose year over year

 Luxembourg-based ArcelorMittal (MT) is the world's leading steel

 and mining company.
 With a presence in more than 60 countries, it

 operates a balanced portfolio of cost competitive steel plants

 across both the developed and developing world.
 It is the leader in

 all the main sectors automotive, household appliances, packaging

 and construction.
 The company is also the world's fourth largest

 producer of iron ore, with a global portfolio of 16 operating units